lodewijn/portfolio/02_formatted_manuscript/README.md

 # My Contribution
 To demonstrate my reproducible markup skills, I have created a manuscript about dog intelligence.
-In the `docs` folder, a .qmd file can be found that contains the full manuscript, as well as a rendered pdf of this .qmd file, and the reference list (the .bib file).
+In the `manuscript` folder, a .qmd file can be found that contains the full manuscript, as well as a rendered pdf of this .qmd file, and the reference list (the .bib file).

 All data, scripts and images needed to run the .qmd file are also provided in this repository.